Buckeyes set to face Central Michigan, Texas A&M and Lamar

-Buckeyes will face two teams that advanced to last year's NCAA Tournament
+Buckeyes hoping to build on last year's NCAA Tournament berth

 "I am honored and humbled for the chance to lead the Buckeye softball program, one I have respected for decades," Schoenly said at the time of her hiring.
 "I would like to thank Gene Smith, Heather Lyke, and the entire search committee for this incredible opportunity.
 What makes this university special are the people, the tradition, and the excellence.
 My goal is to continue that legacy within our softball program."